dropecho/unity_footstep/README.md

 ## Usage

-Attach a foot step player to a game object, and assign the animator and audio source.
+Attach a foot step detector to the desired game object and assign the animator.

-For types to be detected, you need to create surface types, under window/dropecho/character/surface type.
+Create a surface type (under dropecho/character/surfacetype), and setup the desired data.
-Assign clips to your new surface type.
+Assign the surface type to the foot step detector.

-Assign the surface type to the foot step player, and you should be off to the races.
+To play audio, attach a foot step audio component, and assign a surface type and audio clip, it will play the clip based on either the surface type index (i.e. surface 0 is clip 0), or the default clip if no surface is detected.